 Like Stella’s painting, Harmony II, has a strong geometric presence, both in the use of squares and the grid layout.
 Squares, in this type of orientation, have a lower than medium energy level.
 Unlike Stella’s painting, this piece is mainly organic.
 I access this on the line quality and texture.
 Whereas Hyena Stomp has a smooth, crisp, application of paint, in Harmony II, you can see the hand of man in its application.
 Although laid out in a grid, it lacks the crisp, clean edges of Stella’s painting, giving a softer, organic feel.

-To summarize, Stella’s painting Hyena Stomp, is man-made based on major geometric forms, paint application, and line quality.
+To summarize, Stella’s painting Hyena Stomp is man-made based on major geometric forms, paint application, and line quality.
 By the rules, squares placed in this orientation have a lower than medium energy level.
-In this case, the Hyena Stomp, has a higher energy level based on color contrast, value contrast, the triangles and unity of the placement of the shapes.
+In this case, the Hyena Stomp, has a higher energy level based on color contrast, value contrast, triangles, and unity of the placement of the shapes.

-In the next post I will examine the circle.
-The circle is consider both man-made and organic.
+In the next post, I will examine the circle.
+The circle is considered both man-made and organic.
 I will apply the same information used in this blog to the circle.